 “Unfortunately, this is not an isolated incident.
 Nearly the same thing happened on 8chan before the terror attack in Christchurch, New Zealand.
 The El Paso shooter specifically referenced the Christchurch incident and appears to have been inspired by the largely unmoderated discussions on 8chan which glorified the previous massacre.
 In a separate tragedy, the suspected killer in the Poway, California synagogue shooting also posted a hate-filled “open letter” on 8chan.
-8chan has repeatedly proven itself to be a cesspool of hate,” wrote Matthew Prince, CEO of Cloudflare in A Blog posted to the Cloudflare website.
+8chan has repeatedly proven itself to be a cesspool of hate,” wrote Matthew Prince, CEO of Cloudflare in a blog posted to the Cloudflare website.

 Once news broke that Cloudflare would be terminating service for 8chan, Twitter users began to notice that 8chan’s Twitter account was verified.
 This put the Twitter world into a frenzy wondering how such a hate speech fueled platform could be given one of the highest-regarded honors of social media, a blue check mark next to their username.
 Soon, the hashtag #Untwitter8chan began trending on Twitter.
 Still, 8chan remains verified on Twitter despite public outcry.

 Next to blame for the increase in violence in the United States is none other than video games.
-The hashtag “#VideoGamesAreToBlame” started trending in the USA with more than 14 thousand tweets and counting, initially stemming from A Speech Made By President Trump that blamed video games specifically to be the main cause of mass shootings.
+The hashtag “#VideoGamesAreToBlame” started trending in the USA with more than 14 thousand tweets and counting.
+This idea initially stemmed from a speech made by President Trump in which he cited video games specifically as the main cause of mass shootings.

 However, many disagree with Trump placing the blame on a popular pastime.